 First, caste is a tabooed subject in Sri Lanka and there is more or less complete silence about this phenomenon in all communities covered by this study.
-Any open discussion about the topic or even mere reference to caste is discouraged, treating it as an unnecessary diversion, outdated concept, and threat to social cohesion within the larger society or even a deliberate means adopted by interested parties to divide up one's ethnic group.
+Any open discussion about the topic or even mere reference to caste is discouraged, treating it as an unnecessary diversion, outdated concept, and a threat to social cohesion within the larger society or even a deliberate means adopted by interested parties to divide up a unified ethnic group.
 This makes it extremely difficult to collect reliable information about caste or addressing discrimination and social rejection associated with caste.
-While CBD in Sri Lanka is mild by comparison to that in India, for the most part it is not recognized and addressed as a problem by the victims or by the society at large.
+While CBD in Sri Lanka is mild by comparison to that in India, for the most part it is not recognized and addressed as a problem by the victims or by society at large.

 Second, since the latter part of the colonial era, the official policy of the Sri Lanka state has been to not recognize caste at least for official purposes, including census and survey purposes.
-This too makes it difficult to analyze the subject of caste except at the level of ethnographic studies at the village level.
+The assumption has been that any official recognistion of caste would legitimize it in one way or the other.
+In effect it is difficult to approach the subject of caste except at the level of ethnographic studies at the village level (e.g. Ryan 1993, Leach 1960, 1961, Silva 1982, 1992, Yalman 1967).

 Third, each caste system has ways and means of identifying the lowest rung of the caste system.
-For instance, "neecha kula" in Sinhala society, "panchamer" in Jaffna society, and "PPC "castes in Indian Tamil society.
+For instance, "neecha kula" or "adu kula" in Sinhala society, "panchamar" in Jaffna society, and "PPC castes" in Indian Tamil society.
 There is, however, no way for downtrodden layers in each caste system to come together in the way the Dalit movement has emerged in India.
 In fact ethnicity tends to divide, segregate and hide the outcaste communities in each ethnic group.
 Some efforts have been made to introduce the term Dalit as a unifying framework for identifying their common experiences and denial of rights, but so far this has not had much effect on the identities and social and political mobilizations of the underprivileged caste groups in different ethnic groups.
+In recent years very few persons from underprivileged caste backgrounds have been bold enough to publicly declare their caste identity and campaign for the rights of the underprivileged.

 Fourth, the rise of ethnic nationalism in Sri Lanka in recent decades has served to further sideline and silence caste issues.
-One of the most important long-term transformations taking place in Sri Lanka appears to be a gradual change in the primary identity of individuals from caste to ethnicity (Silva: 1999).18 In the interest of solidarity within each ethnic group caste has been put in the back burner even though this has not necessarily led to decline in caste as such.
+One of the most important long-term transformations taking place in Sri Lanka appears to be a gradual change in the primary identity of individuals from caste to ethnicity (Silva: 1999).
+In the interest of solidarity within each ethnic group, caste has been put in the back burner even though this has not necessarily led to decline in caste as such.